Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 19. A Public Space Writing Fellowships

-To support writers “who embrace risk in their work and their own singular vision,” it offers six-month writing fellowships that includes editorial support from the magazine’s editors to help you prepare a piece for publication in the magazine, a $1,000 honorarium, plus the opportunity to meet agents, editors and published writers in the publishing community.
+This six-month writing fellowships includes editorial support from the magazine’s editors to help you prepare a piece for publication in the magazine, a $1,000 honorarium, plus the opportunity to meet agents, editors and published writers in the publishing community.

 Keep in mind only writers who’ve yet to be published or contracted to write a book-length work are eligible.
 To apply, you’ll need a cover letter with a one-paragraph biographical statement and one previously unpublished prose piece of any word count.